 Part-time employment is also available in the Martin area through the Student Employment Program.
 To be eligible for this part-time employment, the student must meet the requirements established by the employing agency.
 Financial need is not a factor.
 Students should regularly check the Student Employment Job Postings tab in banner under Personal Information to find out what is available and how they should apply.

 Departments also hire students through their departmental budget.
 Students seeking employment on campus should check with the departments in which they would like to work.
 Some departments historically hire a larger number of students including the Library, University Center, Bookstore, and Information Technology Services.
-Departments are not required to post their jobs, but both Financial Aid and Student Placement will post campus positions as they are notified of need.
+Departments are not required to post their jobs, but Financial Aid will post campus positions as they are notified of need.